SUMMARY

 Location : Ranthambore National Park

-Ranthambhore National Park is one of the premier national parks of India – a place where nature has reclaimed ancient fortresses and temples, and that is also is teeming with wildlife to spot.
-You will make a couple of game drives during your stay here, with hopes of getting a sighting of the majestic Bengal tigers that survive among the ruined forts and temples and stalk through the jungle.
-Game drives take place early in the morning and in late afternoon, as this is when animals are most active.
-Even if the tigers are being too stealthy, the park is filled with other animals like gazelle, hyenas, sloth bears, crocodiles, jackals, three types of antelope (nilgai, sambar and chital) and leopards to watch out for.
+Ranthambhore National Park is one of the best national parks of India, teeming with wildlife – a place where nature has reclaimed ancient fortresses and temples.
+Today, you’ll make a couple of game drives to try and spot the majestic Bengal tigers that live among the ruined forts and temples here.
+Your drives will be early in the morning and in the late afternoon, as this is when the animals are most active!
+Even if the tigers are being too stealthy, the park is filled with other animals like gazelle, hyenas, sloth bears, crocodiles, jackals, three types of antelope (nilgai, sambar and chital) and leopards.

 Day :5